vaphor/hornconverter/README.md

 Output: a smt2 file conform to the smtlib syntax the output still contains usage of the array theory.

-Usage : ./java2horn [options] file
+Usage : ./converter [options] file

-Example : ./java2horn demo.java -o demo.smt2
+Example : ./converter demo.java -o demo.smt2

-Use your favorite SMT solver to solve the smt2 file or use vaphor to abstract it into a smt2 without arrays.
+Use your favorite SMT solver to solve the smt2 file or use another vaphor tool to abstract it into a smt2 without arrays.